neuroradiology/Postmill/docs/deprecated-css-classes.md

 them in the code for some time longer while we wait for authors to update their themes.
 This document describes the CSS classes that are on the chopping block.

-## To be removed in September 2018
+## Were to be removed in September 2018

-Comment classes have finally being updated to follow BEM conventions:
+As frontend development on the 1.0 (master) branch has pretty much halted in favour of the redesigned frontend in the 2.0 branch, these class names are unlikely to be removed.
+Still, it is preferred not to use the deprecated class names.

 * `.comment-top-level` -- use `.comment--top-level` instead
 * `.comment-level-*` classes were deprecated in favour of the `data-level`